Success stories from ISOGG

 Family Finder DNA Success Story for Group 1 of the Pitts DNA Project

 We had heard family stories about William Pleasant Pitts (b.
 May 27, 1849 Mississippi) where he took the family's harvested cotton to town to sell and was never heard from again.
-With a lot of research I finally found him (unmarried) living in Fort Smith Arkansas in 1870.
-Later census records showed he married a Columbia Jane Unknown about 1875, and went to Texas and finally to Colorado where he died after having several children.
+With a lot of research I finally found him (unmarried) living in Fort Smith Arkansas in 1870 (1870 Census.
+Later census records showed he married a Columbia Jane Colvard about 1875, and went to Texas and finally to Colorado where he died after having several children.

 Family Finder provided a way to verify this story and it successfully predicted that Sue was a 3rd cousin (actually 3rd cousin once removed), Celestine was a 3rd cousin (actually 2nd cousin once removed), that I (David) was a 3rd cousin (correct), Nancy was a third cousin (actually a 4th cousin), that Gerald was a 4th cousin (actually a 3rd cousin) and that Imogene (David's sister) was a 5th to remote cousin (actually a 3rd cousin).